-- testing of smoke alarms - regular equipment checks - emergency preparation kit containing first aid kit, attendance record, pen/pencil and emergency information card for each child kept by the exit for easy access - simple diagram of exit path and plan to the meeting place - emergency supplies including water and food - children education on what to do during an emergency children will exit the buildings but stay on site, if safe to do so, and wait for further instructions from authorities.
-Parents will be notified immediately and arrangements will be made to reunite parents with their child(ren).
-As with normal pick-up, in an emergency situation, children will only be released to a parent, quardian or other authorized person as listed on their registration form.
+- testing of smoke alarms - regular equipment checks - emergency preparation kit containing first aid kit, attendance record, pen/pencil and emergency information card for each child kept by the exit for easy access - simple diagram of exit path and plan to the meeting place - emergency supplies including water and food - children education on what to do during an emergency

 In the event of a real emergency, staff and children will evacuate and not re-enter the house until it is deemed safe by an authorized person.
 If it is unsafe to re-enter the center, staff and children will go to the other building.
-If both centers are unsafe, the staff and
+If both centers are unsafe, the staff and children will exit the buildings but stay on site, if safe to do so, and wait for further instructions from authorities.
+Parents will be notified immediately and arrangements will be made to reunite parents with their child(ren).
+As with normal pick-up, in an emergency situation, children will only be released to a parent, guardian or other authorized person as listed on their registration form.